datadesk/jquery-geocodify/sphinx/index.rst

 Prep search string
 ------------------

 A function that treats the search string before it is passed to the geocoder.
-This example adds "California" to the search if the user has no provided it.
+This example adds "California" to the search if the user has not provided it.

 .. raw:: html